Albury Wodonga Threatened Species Monitoring Program

 Albury Conservation Company’s ecologist Dylan McWhinney installing a motion-sensing camera to monitor Squirrel Gliders in Thurgoona, NSW (2020)

-• June 2018 – Albury Conservation Company started a threatened species monitoring program across Thurgoona/Wirlinga, the major urban growth area of Albury.
-The initial focus of the program was the Squirrel Glider (Petaurus norfolcensis).
+In June 2018, Albury Conservation Company started the threatened species monitoring program across Thurgoona/Wirlinga, the major urban growth area of Albury.
+The main focus of the program has been the Squirrel Glider (Petaurus norfolcensis).

-• The program was initially funded entirely by Albury Conservation Company, including advertising for and recruiting a wildlife ecologist (Dylan McWhinney, DM Ecological) in April 2018.
+Albury Conservation Company initially funded the entire program, including advertising for and recruiting a wildlife ecologist (Dylan McWhinney, DM Ecological) in April 2018.

-• Squirrel Gliders are a threatened species in NSW, listed as ‘vulnerable’.
+• The program provides data on threatened species.
+Squirrel Gliders are a threatened species in NSW, listed as ‘vulnerable’.
 The species is listed as Endangered in Victoria.
-This means they are on the slippery slope to extinction.

 • Thurgoona / Wirlinga contains a regionally significant population of Squirrel Gliders, however they face an uncertain future in Albury’s growth area.
 If we are not careful, they are at risk of becoming locally extinct.